 To make the API request, replace the symbol and your API key.

-In most cases "apikey=demo" parameter will be sufficient for trial symbols.
+In most cases apikey=demo parameter will be sufficient for trial symbols.

 WebSocket

-Firstly, connect to the WebSocket server.
+Connect to the WebSocket server.

 wss://ws.twelvedata.com/v1/quotes/price?apikey=YOUR_API_KEY

-Secondly, send the event with the test symbols.
+2. Send the event with the test symbols.

 {